YourLocalTechGuy/StepMania-for-batocera/README.md

 -then, run `curl -sSL https://github.com/YourLocalTechGuy/StepMania-for-batocera/raw/main/installer.sh | bash` to automatically install it

 note: this port can technically run on any arm64 device that uses the arm64v8-a ABI unless you use your own libaries
+## Based on:
+This project is based on StepMania, originally developed by [StepMania Team](https://www.stepmania.com/).